-Here is a quick overview of the three different options to choose an electricity provider in Germany:
+Here is a quick overview of the providers we will talk about in this guide:

 ---|---|---|---|